-Producers notified of a positive inhibitor result will be suspended from shipping milk by the Inspection and Investigation Section of Alberta Agriculture and Forestry.
+Producers notified of a positive inhibitor result will be suspended from shipping milk by the Inspection and Investigation Section of the Alberta Ministry of Agriculture, Forestry and Rural Economic Development.
 Reinstatement of the producer licence will occur when a negative test using the same inhibitor type test as the original positive is reported to the investigating dairy inspector.